CNES/py-hydroweb/README_TECH.md

 ```

 Please note that last command will ask for a valid PyPi API token with maintainer rights on the https://pypi.org/project/py-hydroweb/ project.

+Finally we need to update the `latest_version` param in the front templated python script in order to inform our users that a newer version is available.